instedd/cdx/_posts/2014-06-04-query-events.md

 * `order_by=-age` - orders descending by age.
 * `order_by=age,-gender` - orders ascending by age and descending by gender.

+# Pagination

+Every request will contain the total amount of records that matched the filters, but will only retrieve a portion of them in each request.

+* `page_size` Specifies the number of element returned in the request.

+`page_size=20`

+* `offset` - Specifies the starting point of the batch in terms of number of elements that have already been retrieved.

+`page_size=20&offset=450` will bring the elements 451 to 470.

+* to retrieve only a count of the values that will match certain filters, a page size of zero can be specified.
+The result will be a record with no events and the desired count:

+`{
+  "total_count" : 1234,
+  "events" :[]
+}`

 # Data Aggregation

 There are two ways to accomplish data aggregation: